vail130/composable-js/README.md

 # domextractor
-A JS library to select, transform and format data from the DOM, declaratively.
+A JS library to select, transform and format data, declaratively.

 # Example
 ```html